louisvarley/Neat-Genetic-Sonic/README.md

 Original https://github.com/wts42/Neat-Genetic-Mario/
 Updated https://github.com/mam91/Neat-Genetic-Mario

-This lua code originally written for Maria on the SNES / NES.
+This lua code originally written for Mario on the SNES / NES.
 This implementation is coded to use the same underlying NEAT lua code with tweaks for Sonic the Hedgehog 2 on the Megadrive / Genesis.

 ## Additions & changes ##